Moran's I

 group.by = "banksy_cluster",

-As the field of spatial transcriptomics is ever evolving, there are other algorithms that use other priors and calcluations to identify spatially variable genes.
+As the field of spatial transcriptomics is ever evolving, there are other algorithms that utilize different priors to identify spatially variable genes.
 Some methods include, but are not limited to:

-Note that several of these are written in Python.
+Note that some of these are written in Python.